michael-pacheco/rl-study-tictactoe-statemin/README.md

 	A reinforcement learning agent that learns to play tic tac toe.
 </h1>
 <p>
 	Tic Tac Toe has many actions that are equivalent because of the symmetric properties of the board being a square.
-The actions under consideration require the board to possess one of the following two properties:
+There are several ways to manipulate actions or the board to reach states that would be a result of other sets of actions performed throughout the game.
+The actions under my consideration require the board to possess one of the following two properties:
 	<br>
 	<ol>
 		<li>